Your loft conversion questions answered – planning permission

 There are several different types of loft conversions, some of which require planning permission, and some that don’t.

-Hip-to-gable loft conversions – Hip-to-gable extensions convert a ‘hip’ end of the roof into a ‘gable’ end, creating more space but without altering the structure of the house, meaning that planning permission is usually not necessary to build one, unless the structure exceeds the height of the roof.
+– Hip-to-gable extensions convert a ‘hip’ end of the roof into a ‘gable’ end, creating more space but without altering the structure of the house, meaning that planning permission is usually not necessary to build one, unless the structure exceeds the height of the roof.
 Please, please check your plans with an expert before going ahead, there are a few complex exceptions that may catch you out!

-Mansard loft conversions – Usually found towards the rear of a property, mansard loft conversions turn a sloped roof into a vertical one, creating lots more space but also changing the structure of a roof quite drastically, meaning that they usually require planning permission.
+– Usually found towards the rear of a property, mansard loft conversions turn a sloped roof into a vertical one, creating lots more space but also changing the structure of a roof quite drastically, meaning that they usually require planning permission.

-L-shaped loft conversions – An L-shaped loft conversion consists of two dormer builds that join together to create an L shape.
+– An L-shaped loft conversion consists of two dormer builds that join together to create an L shape.
 Unless it exceeds regulations, an L-shape loft conversion usually doesn’t require planning permission.

 Extended Ideas can assist in designing any loft conversion, using specialist 3D designs to visualise exactly what you want.
 We can also help with planning application queries, too.
 Contact us to find out more.